-To confirm the diagnosis, your doctor might use these tests:
+To diagnose your infection, your health care provider might use these tests:

 - Muscle biopsy.
-While the blood test typically is enough to establish a diagnosis, your doctor might also recommend a muscle biopsy.
-A small piece of muscle is removed and examined under a microscope to look for trichinella larvae.
+A blood test typically is enough to make a diagnosis.
+But your provider might also recommend a muscle biopsy.
+A small piece of muscle is removed and examined under a microscope to look for roundworm (trichinella) larvae.

 Preparing for your appointment

 You're likely to start by seeing your family health care provider.
 In some cases, you may be referred to an infectious disease specialist.

 Here's some information to help you get ready for your appointment.

 What you can do

 - Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as limit your diet.